KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GoogleAssistant by bugsounet](https://github.com/bugsounet/MMM-GoogleAssistant)

 1. Recommendation: Found `require("http")` in file `website.js`: Replace "http" by "node:http".
+2. Deprecated: Found ` electron-rebuild` in file `postinstall.sh`: Replace it with `@electron/rebuild`
-2. Deprecated: Found `"grunt"` in file `fa-brands-400.svg`: Grunt is practically unmaintained.
+3. Deprecated: Found `"grunt"` in file `fa-brands-400.svg`: Grunt is practically unmaintained.
 Move on to something better.
-3. Recommendation: Found `XMLHttpRequest` in file `jquery.min.js`: Replace it with built-in fetch.
+4. Recommendation: Found `XMLHttpRequest` in file `jquery.min.js`: Replace it with built-in fetch.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-GoogleAssistant by gauravsacc](https://github.com/gauravsacc/MMM-GoogleAssistant)